Ardtornish Primary School

 • The school has a buddy class system that supports children’s continuity of learning R-7

-• We have strong connections with the local Kiwanis group who support our Terrific Kids Program.
+• We connections with the local Kiwanis group who support our Terrific Kids Program.

 Picture